equinor/omnia-tutorial/exercises/compute/README.rst

 Load transformed data to SQL server for further analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Finally we automatically cerate a table named **dbo.TransformedFieldProduction** in the SQL database and write the dataframe from the last step into this table.
+Finally we automatically create a table named **dbo.TransformedFieldProduction** in the SQL database and write the dataframe from the last step into this table.